Tanu91/Tanu91.github.io/source/_posts/2013-05-31-relax-crazy.markdown

 	Gems contain package information along with files to install.
 	RubyGems.
 It is a package manager which became part of the standard library in Ruby 1.9.
 It allows developers to search, install and build gems, among other features.
 All of this is done by using the gem command-line utility.

-	*Run ruby --version to be sure you’re using Ruby 1.9.3.
+	* Run ruby --version to be sure you’re using Ruby 1.9.3.
 If you’re having trouble, run the following command on your terminal to set your default version of ruby-1.9.3

 	{% codeblock %}
 	$rvm --default use ruby-1.9.3-p429
+	{% endcodeblock %}

+	If ruby --version doesn’t say you’re using Ruby 1.9.3, revisit your RVM installation.

+Step 4: Setup Octopress

+	{% codeblock %}
+	git clone git://github.com/imathis/octopress.git octopress
+	{% endcodeblock %}

+	The above command replaces octopress with username.github.com.

+	* Next we need to change current working directory to octopress.

+	{% codeblock %}
+	cd octopress    # You'll be asked if you trust the .rvmrc file (say yes). ruby --version  # Should report Ruby 1.9.3

+	{% endcodeblock %}

+	* Next, install dependencies.

+	Using Bundler to manage your gem’s dependencies is also pretty easy.
+	Bundler is a program for managing gem dependencies in your Ruby projects.
+With Bundler you can specify which gems your program needs.

+	{% codeblock %}
+	$gem install bundler
+	{% endcodeblock %}

+	This should be the only gem you need to install yourself should all your programs' dependencies be managed by Bundler.

+	 Now,Install the dependencies specified in your Gemfile

+	{% codeblock %}
+	$bundle install
 	{% endcodeblock %}